 This common-sense approach, known as a relationship management model, focuses on the “big picture” of what customers need from a financial partner to achieve their goals.
 Which means, rather than a model that encourages one-off products and services, a dedicated banker—with the experience and knowledge of the customer’s business—can draw upon the bank’s best talent on that customer’s behalf.

 This encourages cross-pollination and collaboration instead of siloed thinking.
-Surprisingly, though, in 2019, it’s a rare model in the community commercial banking world.
+Surprisingly, it’s a rare model in the community commercial banking world.

 Why?
 Mergers, for starters.
 All successful banks have mergers and acquisitions.
 But there’s a difference between those that put the customer relationship first and those who apply a standard corporate methodology without considering the historic relationship and knowledge between a relationship manager and their customer.